nicholasdille/container-slides/080_ci_cd/scripting/when_to_avoid.md

 ~900 lines of code

-Impossible to read and maintain
+Impossible to read and hard to maintain

+Many exotic shell language constructs

 ---